-As an event expert it is your prime responsibility to strike hard on every prospective target to get maximum output for turning your event into a success.
+As an event Planning company, it is your prime responsibility to strike hard on every prospective target to get maximum output for turning your event into a success.
 The more you know about them, the better prepared you will be for their questions, and the easier it will be for you to craft a sponsorship offering that meets their specific needs.
 Be prepared to discuss the sponsor’s individual marketing strategies with them when making the sales call.
 You will have to answer the questions quickly and intelligently during the sales process.

 5. CONTACT THE POTENTIAL SPONSOR

 If you have done your research, and have taken advantage of what is available over the internet, you should have a contact name.
 Always start from the top level management; you can work your way down much easier than working your way up.
 And, remember, there are many different departments that can benefit from sponsorship.

 When you reach the correct person, don’t launch right into a sales pitch.
 Whenever you’ll talk about the services that you can provide in the very first meeting your image might get tarnished and all your research might result into failure.
 Rather, ask them several questions about their business that will indicate to you whether or not they are a viable sponsor for your project.